Tanjum786/FriendlyGalaxy/README.md

 # [FriendlyGalaxy](https://friendly-galaxy.vercel.app/)
-FriendlyGalaxyis is social media app where user can create accound and follow other users.
+FriendlyGalaxyis is social media app where user can create account and follow other users.

 ## Technologies used
 - React JS